discord-net/Discord.Net/docs/guides/other_libs/mediatr.md

 ## Downloading the required packages

-You can install the following packages through your IDE or go to the nuget link to grab the dotnet cli command.
+You can install the following packages through your IDE or go to the NuGet link to grab the dotnet cli command.

 |Name|Link|
 |--|--|